(pye loe KAR peen)

 Special Populations: Hepatic Function Impairment

-In patients with mild to moderate hepatic function impairment, pilocarpine Cl is decreased, resulting in an increase in the pilocarpine Cmax and half-life.
+Clearance decreased ~30% in patients with mild to moderate impairment, resulting in an increase in Cmax and half-life.

 Special Populations: Gender